 These aren't just practical concerns—they reflect your deep care for your pet's comfort, dignity, and happiness.
-Let's walk through what daily life really looks like with a wheelchair, answering the questions that many pet parents hesitate to ask but absolutely need to know.
+Let's walk through what daily life typically looks like with a wheelchair, answering the questions that many pet parents ask when seeking mobility solutions.

 One of the most common concerns we hear is: "Can my dog actually use the bathroom while wearing their wheelchair?"

-Your dog can pee and poop while in their wheelchair with minimal to no mess.
-Our wheelchairs are thoughtfully designed with this in mind—the rear harness includes a reinforced channel that provides support and urinary direction, particularly helpful for male dogs.
+Your dog can generally pee and poop while in their wheelchair with designed-in clearance to minimize mess.
+Our wheelchairs are thoughtfully designed with this in mind—the rear harness includes a reinforced channel that provides support and urinary direction, which is particularly helpful for male dogs.

 What This Looks Like in Practice